Bio-Glucosamine Forte

 About glucosamine

-Glucosamine is a small water soluble molecule (an amino-monosaccharide) that the body itself can produce.
-Glucosamine is included as a building block in the union of glycosaminoglycan and hyaluronic acid, which both contribute in the construction of joint cartilage.
+Glucosamine is a small water soluble molecule (an amino-monosaccharide) that the body is able to produce.
+Glucosamine is used as a building block in the union of glycosaminoglycan and hyaluronic acid, both of which contribute to the construction of joint cartilage.

 When to avoid glucosamine

-If you are allergic (hypersensitive) to glucosamine, one of the ingredients or to shellfish, do not take glucosamine as the active substance is derived from shellfish.
+If you are allergic (hypersensitive) to glucosamine or to shellfish, do not take the product.
+Glucosamine, the active substance, is derived from shellfish.

 Collagen, cartilage and joints